Swedish Cinema House Short Film Festival 2026

 Meet the Jury

-His work is characterized by deep narrative understanding, structural precision and a strong commitment to the emotional core of the stories.
-We are proud to welcome Fredrik as a jury member of the Swedish Cinema House Short Film Festival 2025.
+We are proud to welcome Ali Memarchi as a jury member of the Swedish Cinema House Short Film Festival 2026.

 Reza Bagher – Director and Screenwriter